fengjixuchui/Kernal-cheat-Injector/README.md

 # Kernel cheat injector
 Inject your internal dlls with this please read before using for your safety as this is public and I am not responsible for any bans you may face.
-# purchase private source code non public add discord : skeng#9524
+# selling private source code add discord : skeng#9524

 # active updates + changes to keep this undetected and safe to use !